 “toram” seems to be a valid boot parameter but only valid for install media and does not support any persistence.

-savechanges [/alternative/place/for/mychanges.sb]), which can then get loaded directly into ram on the next boot, reestablishing the saved state.
+savechanges [/alternative/place/for/mychanges.sb]) can then get selectively loaded and unloaded into ram, directly on the next boot, or during runtime.

 A how-to-use walk through and technical info is available here: https://www.slax.org/customize.php